 The winter wonderland festivities and decorations start in Mid-November till the end of December.
-You can also go to the ice rink in the indoor park and skate along to fun music.
+You can also go to the Lotte World ice rink in the indoor park and skate along to fun music.

 The biggest amusement park in Korea is the best place to go to see winter parades and experience winter festivities.
 The winter fun starts in the middle of November until the end of December.
 The winter parade and Christmas decorations will be worth seeing.
 It’ll bring the kid in you back out again 🙂

-The decorations along these stores are worth taking pictures.
+The decorations along these stores are worth taking pictures of.
 Every year this street is decorated with beautiful holiday ornaments on Korea’s busiest shopping district.
 You will feel like you’re in New York here.